wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

     ===>      16
     ```

-  Notice that this is different from the application order reduction that always evaluate the arguments of a function before
+  Notice that the normal order reduction is different from the application order reduction that always evaluate the arguments of a function before
   evaluating the function itself.
+Evaluation process is inside-out.

    ```text
   λx. x² (λx. (x + 1) 2))